matthias314/micro-latex-plugin/README.md

 for the [micro](https://github.com/zyedidia/micro) editor that makes it easier to write LaTeX files.

+**A custom version of micro is currently required, see the installation instructions below.
+Also note that this package is under development.
+Everything can change at any time.**

 ## Functionality

-**This package is under development.
-Everything can change at any time.**

 At present, this plugin provides the following functionality.
-Most of them work only in buffers whose filetype is `tex`.
+Many things work only in buffers whose filetype is `tex`.

 ### Keybindings